ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 ### What are Ballerina’s ancestors?

 In the creation of Ballerina, we were inspired by so many technologies.
 Thank you to all that have come before us (and forgive us if we missed one): Java, Go, C, C++, Rust, Haskell, Kotlin, Dart, TypeScript, JavaScript, Flow, Swift, RelaxNG, NPM, Crates, Maven, Gradle, Kubernetes, Docker, Envoy, Markdown, GitHub, and WSO2.
-We used many technologies to build the tools and the website: Bootstrap, JQuery, React JS, MkDocs, Microsoft VS Code, Jetbrains IntelliJ, Eclipse Che and Jenkins.
-The package management system is inspired by Docker and Elm.
 However, it is a new language.
 In every respect the language was designed by thinking about what integration programmers do and how to make integration programming agile, more effective, and more fun.

 ### What are the guiding principles in the design?

 ##### Sequence Diagrammatic
 Ballerina’s underlying language semantics were designed by modeling how independent parties communicate via structured interactions.
 Subsequently, every Ballerina program can be displayed as a sequence diagram of it’s flow with endpoints, including synchronous and asynchronous calls.
 The Ballerina Composer is an included tool for creating Ballerina services with sequence diagrams.
 Sequence diagrams are a reflection of how designers and architects think and document interconnected systems.
 Ballerina’s syntax is structured to let any tool or system derive a sequence diagram, and subsequently the way a developer thinks when writing Ballerina code encourages strong interaction best practices.
-This theory is elaborated upon in Sanjiva Weerawarana’s blog.
+This theory is elaborated upon in [Sanjiva Weerawarana’s blog](https://medium.com/ballerinalang/conceiving-ballerina-2dadf67c0503).

 ##### Concurrency Workers
 Ballerina’s execution model is composed of lightweight parallel execution units known as workers.
 Workers use a full non-blocking policy where no function locks an executing thread, such as an HTTP I/O call awaiting response.
 These semantics manifest sequence concurrency where workers are independent concurrent actors that do not share state but can interact using messages.
 Workers and fork/join language semantics abstract the underlying non-blocking approach to enable a simpler concurrency programming model.